Free Trial

-Fuller & Thaler Asset Management Inc. reduced its stake in shares of Black Hills Corporation (NYSE:BKH - Free Report) by 0.5% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 1,321,939 shares of the utilities provider's stock after selling 6,913 shares during the quarter.
-Fuller & Thaler Asset Management Inc. owned about 1.83% of Black Hills worth $80,176,000 at the end of the most recent reporting period.
+Fuller & Thaler Asset Management Inc. lowered its stake in Black Hills Corporation (NYSE:BKH - Free Report) by 0.5% during the first quarter, according to the company in its most recent filing with the SEC.
+The fund owned 1,321,939 shares of the utilities provider's stock after selling 6,913 shares during the period.
+Fuller & Thaler Asset Management Inc. owned approximately 1.83% of Black Hills worth $80,176,000 as of its most recent filing with the SEC.

 Black Hills Announces Dividend

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, September 2nd.
-Investors of record on Monday, August 18th will be given a $0.676 dividend.
-The ex-dividend date of this dividend is Monday, August 18th.
-This represents a $2.70 dividend on an annualized basis and a dividend yield of 4.4%.
-Black Hills's payout ratio is currently 68.01%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, September 2nd.
+Investors of record on Monday, August 18th will be given a dividend of $0.676 per share.
+The ex-dividend date is Monday, August 18th.
+This represents a $2.70 annualized dividend and a dividend yield of 4.4%.
+Black Hills's dividend payout ratio (DPR) is currently 68.01%.

 Black Hills Company Profile